How to Verify a Quantum Computation: Correctness of the T -gate protocol

-\normalfont We give below a step-by-step proof of the correctness of the $\rgate$-gate protocol as given in Figure~\ref{fig:R-gate-computation} (Section~\ref{sec:R-gadget}).
+\normalfont We give below a step-by-step proof of the correctness of the $\rgate$-gate protocol as given in \expref{Figure}{fig:R-gate-computation} (\expref{Section}{sec:R-gadget}).
+In \expref{Section}{sec:correctness-test}, we show how similar techniques are used to show corrections of the $\rgate$-gate protocol for the test runs, as given in \expref{Figures}{fig:R-gate-X-test} and~\ref{fig:R-gate-Z-test}.
 The basic building block is the circuit identity for an \xgate-teleportation from~\cite{ZLC00}.
 Also of relevance to this work are the techniques developed by Childs, Leung, and Nielsen~\cite{CLN05} to manipulate circuits that produce an output that is correct \emph{up to known Pauli corrections}.

 We will make use of the following identities which all hold up to an irrelevant global phase: $ \xgate \zgate = \zgate \xgate$, $\pgate \zgate = \zgate \pgate$, $\pgate \xgate = \xgate \zgate \pgate$, $\rgate \zgate = \zgate \rgate$, $\rgate \xgate = \xgate \zgate \pgate \rgate$, $\pgate^2 = \zgate$ and $\pgate^{a\oplus b} = \zgate^{a\cdot b} \pgate^{a + b}$ (for $a, b \in \{0,1\}$).